News & Updates

 Thu Sept 11 - Jane Pickens Theater, Newport RI - 7:30 pm

-What can I say about working with Lori McKenna that I haven’t already said?
-She is one of our best and consistently hard-hitting singer/songwriters working today, and I get to watch her do it from about 6 feet away.
-In recent years, Lori has toured with a full band but this tour will be something different.
 In celebration of her more stripped-down new single “Tied To You,” we will be performing as an acoustic duo.
-This is kinda how we started out, more than a couple decades ago now, and I’m very much looking forward to these performances. **Please note: Lori will also be performing in Anapolis MD and Alexandria VA on Oct 4 and 5, and regrettably I cannot make those shows.
+This is kinda how we started out, more than a couple decades ago now, and I’m very much looking forward to opening and then joining Lori for these performances. **Please note: Lori will also be performing in Anapolis MD and Alexandria VA on Oct 4 and 5, and regrettably I cannot make those shows.
 Those two shows only will be "An Evening With…”

 Sun Oct 19 - Caffe Lena, Saratoga Springs NY - 7 pm